-Turn on the television this holiday season and you’re likely to catch “Christmas with the Kranks,” which is based on his book Skipping Christmas.
+Turn on the television this holiday season, and you’ll likely catch “Christmas with the Kranks,” based on his book Skipping Christmas.

-Check your kid’s backpack and you just might find a novel from his Theodore Boone juvenile fiction series.
+Check your kid’s backpack, and you might find a novel from his Theodore Boone juvenile fiction series.

-And that doesn’t even begin to cover the shelves and shelves of bestselling legal fiction thrillers by Grisham you’ll find at your local library, or the binge-worthy movies and television shows available through your favorite streaming service.
+And that doesn’t even begin to cover the shelves and shelves of bestselling legal fiction thrillers by Grisham you’ll find at your local library or the binge-worthy movies and television show available through your favorite streaming service.

 It takes moxie to be entertaining everywhere, and John Grisham has it.
 Here’s how:

 It usually goes like this: an author publishes a book, becomes a bestseller, and the rights are optioned for a movie.

 John Grisham turned that convention on its head.
 A draft of his second novel, The Firm, somehow made its way around influential Hollywood circles before it was published.
 The film rights purchased sparked a bidding war for publishing rights.
 The movie was a smash hit, and the book spent 44 weeks at the top of the New York Times bestseller list.

 Since then, Grisham’s work has dominated bestseller charts and top-grossing film lists.
 The Runaway Jury, The Pelican Brief, A Time to Kill, and others have all been brought to life on the big screen by luminaries such as Tom Cruise, Julia Roberts, and Sandra Bullock.